Birch Plywood Density, Weight & Strength: A Specifier's Reference (2026)

 For a full breakdown of Vietnamese hybrid construction, certification, and Baltic comparison, see Vietnamese birch plywood.

 High-density / film-faced birch (≥750 kg/m³).
-Birch panels with a phenolic film overlay on one or both faces — used in formwork, transport flooring, and industrial applications.
-The overlay itself is dense, and the underlying birch is often pressed harder, lifting overall density above 750 kg/m³.
+Phenolic film overlay on one or both faces, used for formwork, transport flooring, and other industrial work.
+The film itself is dense, the underlying birch is pressed harder, and the combined density crosses 750 kg/m³ routinely.

 Why Density Varies — Three Drivers

-Moisture content.
-Plywood sold to spec is conditioned to 8–14% MC.
-A panel at 14% MC is roughly 5% heavier than the same panel at 8% MC, simply because of the water it holds.
-Mill datasheets typically quote density at 12% MC by convention.
+Moisture content is the easy one to explain.
+A panel at 14% MC weighs roughly 5% more than the same panel at 8% MC.
+Water adds nothing to mechanical properties, just kilograms.
+Mill datasheets quote at 12% MC by convention.

 Weight per Sheet — the Practical Numbers

-Sheet weight at 680 kg/m³ (the reference birch density), for both standard imperial and European sheet sizes, by thickness:
+Sheet weight at 680 kg/m³ (the EN 13986 reference for hardwood plywood at 12% MC), for both standard imperial and European sheet sizes, by thickness:

 2440 × 1220 mm (4×8 ft) sheets, density 680 kg/m³: